Headmaster arrested in Chhattisgarh for administering ‘oath against Hindu deities’

 Gautam, the social welfare minister in the Delhi government, had shared pictures, saying that 10,000 intellectuals took a pledge to make a caste-free and untouchable India by adopting the Buddhist faith.

-The Bharatiya Janata Party had sought Gautam’s resignation, alleging that the event was an attempt to incite hatred among Hindus and Buddhists.
+The Bharatiya Janata Party had sought Gautam’s resignation, alleging that the event was an attempt to incite hatred between Hindus and Buddhists.

 Also read:Anti-conversion laws: New, stricter provisions aimed at Dalits, say leaders and activists